 Did you know that the devices we create to protect us, can sometimes be used against us?

-Recent studies show that up to 61 percent of Americans are concerned about their WiFi enabled home security cameras being hacked.
+Recent studies show that up to 61 percent of Americans are concerned about WiFi enabled home security camera hacking.

 There are two key objectives for hackers who are trying to gain access to connected home security cameras.

 Hack #1: Taking control of your home security camera’s connectivity

 One way hackers like to break into connected devices is by taking them over and using them in a network of private computers infected with malicious software.
 In the instance of a home security camera, the hacker is taking advantage of the camera’s connectivity.
 This type of hack can also target other kinds of devices like printers and DVRs.

 Once you have set up a wireless network, your devices connect automatically.
 While it is a convenient feature, it is prone to abuse via a hack called “spoofing.”
 By creating a network with a stronger wireless signal and a copied service set identifier (SSID) the hacker can make your devices automatically connect to the spoofed network instead of the real one.